Skip to article frontmatterSkip to article content

 Following the lecture approach, let’s examine systematic patterns for building complex restrictions.

-Pattern 1: Basic Subquery (IN)
+Pattern 1: Existence Check (IN)

 SQL Equivalent:

-Pattern 2: Negated Subquery (NOT IN)
+Pattern 2: Non-Existence Check (NOT IN)

 SQL Equivalent: